webforj/webforj-documentation/docs/components/progress-bar.md

 ### Themes

-The Webforj progress bar comes with 6 themes built in for quick styling without the use of CSS.
+The webforJ progress bar comes with 6 themes built in for quick styling without the use of CSS.
 Shown below are progress bars with each of the supported Themes applied: <br/>

 <ComponentDemo